Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Acknowledgements

 \section{Acknowledgements}

-The authors thank Sam Ballas and Andrzej Ruszczy\'{n}ski for helpful discussions.
-Mert G\"urb\"uzbalaban's research is partly supported by the grants Office of Naval Research Award Number N00014-21-1-2244, National Science Foundation (NSF) CCF-1814888, NSF DMS-1723085, NSF DMS-2053485.
+The authors thank the acting editor and two anonymous referees for helpful comments and suggestions.
+The authors also thank Sam Ballas and Andrzej Ruszczy\'{n}ski for helpful discussions.
+Mert G\"urb\"uzbalaban and Yuanhan Hu's research is partly supported by the grants Office of Naval Research Award Number N00014-21-1-2244, National Science Foundation (NSF) CCF-1814888, NSF DMS-1723085, NSF DMS-2053485.
 Lingjiong Zhu is partially supported by the grants NSF DMS-2053454, NSF DMS-2208303, and a Simons Foundation Collaboration Grant.